Can Associations Apply a Surcharge on Credit Card Payments?

 Finally, a surcharge must be listed as a separate line item.
 You cannot simply roll the cost of the surcharge into the transaction total.

 Note: these are general requirements.
 Please refer to your state's website for the Office of the Attorney General for any state-specific guidelines.

 The Pros and Cons of Surcharging

 Now then, let’s answer the issue we examined at the start of this blog: should associations apply a surcharge on credit card payments?

 Of course it makes sense that you’d like to get your money back from processing fees if you have the ability to do so.
 However, there are potential downsides to implementing surcharges that are important to consider.

 For example, since surcharging is essentially increasing the price of your dues for one method of payment, you may be effectively discouraging your members from paying online.
 Given how popular online payments are amongst consumers today, putting this hurdle up in front of your members could impact the member experience.

 However, if adding a surcharge on credit card payments ultimately sounds like the best course of action for your association, there are ways to implement this practice in a more member-friendly manner.

 For instance, you may consider building the surcharge into the cost of your membership dues instead.
 This way, you can still keep the enticing offer of letting members pay online, while making a flat increase to your membership by as little as 1 or 2 percent across the board.
 Another option is to ask your members to consider making a small donation to your association to cover the costs of processing fees.

-In any case, recent trends have shown that online payments aren’t going anywhere.
+Recent trends have shown that online payments aren’t going anywhere.
 As time goes on, associations can expect more and more of their members will want to pay online.
-It’ll be up to you to decide if it’s best to accept processing fees as a cost of doing business today, or to add a surcharge to your member’s payments to off-set the costs.
+It’ll be up to you to decide if it’s best to accept processing fees as a cost of doing business today, or to add a surcharge to your member’s payments to offset the costs.